xubingyue/avocadodb/Documentation/Books/Manual/Architecture/WriteAheadLog.md

 option *--wal.logfile-size*.

 When a write-ahead logfile is full, it is set to read-only, and following operations will be written into the next write-ahead logfile.
-By default, ArangoDB will reserve some spare logfiles in the background so switching logfiles should be fast.
-How many reserve logfiles ArangoDB will try to keep available in the background can be controlled by the configuration option *--wal.reserve-logfiles*.
+By default, AvocadoDB will reserve some spare logfiles in the background so switching logfiles should be fast.
+How many reserve logfiles AvocadoDB will try to keep available in the background can be controlled by the configuration option *--wal.reserve-logfiles*.

 Data contained in full write-ahead files will eventually be transferred into the journals or